 The much-awaited Renault Captur compact SUV has been unveiled, and I got my hands on it for a drive in lush green Goa.
 This allowed me a mix of tight and narrow country roads, spurts of thick traffic, winding hilly bits and yes – rough broken roads too.
-The Captur is launching in October, but Renault has opened bookings for it already.
-It is available in 1.5 litre diesel and petrol.
+The Captur has finally launched in India and is available in 1.5 litre diesel and petrol.
 The oil burner is mated to a 6-speed manual gearbox while the petrol comes with a 5-speed.
 There is no automatic on either sadly – a big miss in my book, especially given that Renault is pitching this car at us as holding a premium, sophisticated and high-end appeal.
 (But I will get to this point later.)

 Also Read: Renault Captur - All You Need To Know